-They grow in western US and southern Canada and in areas with moderate temperature and humidity.
-There are many growing in California, Oregon, and Washington.
+Wild raspberries grow in western US and southern Canada and in areas with moderate temperature and humidity.
+There are many growing in western US states of California, Oregon, and Washington.

 Popular for their bright red and slightly fuzzy texture, wild raspberries are one of the best fruits.
 They have a sweet taste and usually grow in most hardy zones in the US.
 Though the cultivated and wild raspberries are largely identical, they have some differences since the wild ones usually grow in less-suitable conditions.